 The Second Operation

 With his newly found set of skills Francisco got approached by a classmate with a request.
 Who doesn’t love a little challenge?
 “I remember a friend asking me and challenging me to basically steal information from the teachers computer lab.”
 Francisco was successfully able to access all the information on the teachers computer.
 This is when he first realized the importance of securing information on computer networks.
-“I think hacking requires a lot of social engineering, in which I am an expert.
-People are easy to manipulate and these are our most vulnerable subjects when it comes to keeping our information secured.” – “I had a teacher who really liked me so I used that to my advantage.
+“I think hacking requires a lot of social engineering, people are easy to manipulate and these are our most vulnerable subjects when it comes to keeping our information secured.” – “I had a teacher who really liked me so I used that to my advantage.
 She let me in the teachers computer lab where I was able to conduct the second operation. ”

 The Third Operation